 Most skin lesions, such as moles, cysts, warts or skin tags, aren't harmful.
 However, if you have a new mole or lump, or if an existing one has changed, see your GP to have it checked.

-Although the vast majority of skin lesions are benign, it’s important to remember that some skin lesions can be cancerous.
+Although the majority of skin lesions are benign (non-cancerous), it’s important to remember that some skin lesions can turn out to be cancer.
 Skin cancer is often painless and there are several types that can look different.
-Basal cell carcinomas (also known as rodent ulcers) often appear as a small, red, waxy or shiny lump.
+Basal cell carcinomas (also known as rodent ulcers) may first appear as a scab that bleeds and doesn't heal, as a flat red mark, or as a shiny lump.
 Squamous cell carcinomas often appear as a small pink lump with hard or scaly or crusty skin.
-Malignant melanoma is a form of skin cancer that usually starts as a dark spot or mole on your skin, or in an existing mole.
+Malignant melanoma is the most serious type of skin cancer.
+It usually starts as a new dark spot or mole on your skin, or a change in an existing mole.
+This can be a mole that gets bigger, changes shape or changes colour.

 FAQ: I have skin tags on my eyelids: can I have them removed?
 FAQ: I have skin tags on my eyelids: can I have them removed?

-Skin tags, including those from near your eyes, can be surgically removed or frozen off with liquid nitrogen.
+Skin tags, including those from near your eyes, can be surgically removed, destroyed with heat therapy or frozen off with liquid nitrogen.
 Your doctor can tell you what would be best in your situation.

-Skin tags are small, flesh coloured bumps on your skin.
+Skin tags are small, flesh-coloured bumps on your skin.
 They often form in places where your skin creases or where it gets rubbed (for example, your neck, armpits and groin).
-Skin tags are more common in obese people and are occasionally associated with other conditions such as diabetes.
-Pregnant women may be more prone to getting skin tags.
+They also often form on eyelids.

 Skin tags don't usually cause problems, but they may be particularly noticeable on your eyelids, so you may decide to have them removed.
 If you want skin tags removed for cosmetic reasons, you normally have to pay to have it done privately.
 Treatments include: